 Exacta

-This bet requires you to select two winning hounds in the order in which they’ll win.
-It emphasizes on the order of winning.
+This bet requires you to select two winning hounds in the order they’ll win.
+It emphasizes the order of winning.
 If the greyhound selected wins, but in reverse order than what you predicted, you lose.

 Trifecta

-This works more or less like an exacta box, only that it covers the punter with regards to the order of winning.
+This works more or less like an exacta box, only that it covers the punter regarding the order of winning.
 It allows you to pick first, second and third place positions.
 If any of the dogs you select end up in the top positions, (regardless of the order), you win.

-What is a Multiple Bet/Accumulator Bet in Greyhound Racing?
+What is a Multiple Bet/Accumulator Bet in Greyhounds Racing?

 Accumulator bets are single bets that link several bets.
 All bets have to win before a punter can realize a profit.
 In greyhound racing, there are a couple of multiple bets that you should know about.